jhui/jhui.github.io/_posts/2017-03-17-Deep-learning-tutorial-2.markdown

 z -= np.max(z)
 ```

-We apply softmax on a score to compute the probabilities.
+**logits** is defined as a mean to measure odd.

 $$
-p = softmax(score) = \frac{e^{z_i}}{\sum e^{z_c}}
+logits = \log(\frac{p}{1-p})
 $$

-**logits** are defined as (to measure odd.)
+If we combine the softmax equation with the logits equation, it is easy to see that the score is the logit.

 $$
-logits = \log(\frac{p}{1-p})
+p = softmax(score) = \frac{e^{z_i}}{\sum e^{z_c}}
 $$

-Combine the definition of the softmax and logits, it is easier to see the score is the logit.
-That is why many literature or API use the term logit for score when softmax is used.
-However, there are more than 1 function that map scores to probabiities and meet the definition of logits.
+That is why many literatures and APIs use the term logit for score when softmax is used.
+However, there are more than one function that map scores to probabiities and meet the definition of logits.
 Sigmoid function is one of them.

 #### SVM classifier

 Linear SVM classifer applies a linear classifier to map input to K scores, one per class.
-The class having the highest score will be the class prediction.
-To train the network, SVM loss is used.
-We will discuss the SVM in the cost function section.
-Its main purpose is to create a boundary to separate class with the largest possible margin.

 $$
 \hat{y} = W x + b
 $$

+The class having the highest score will be the class prediction.
+To train the network, SVM loss is used.
+We will discuss the SVM in the cost function section later.
+Its main objective is to create a boundary to separate classes with the largest possible margin.

 <div class="imgcap">
 <img src="/assets/dl/SVM.png" style="border:none;width:40%">
 </div>

 ### Entropy

+> We have introduced a few lingos so you can understand some common DL terms.
+This section is on the information theory which you can read through it quickly.

 With a probablistic model, we want a cost function that works with probability predictions.
 We need to take a break to the information theory on entropy first.
 Since entropy is heavily used in machine learning, it may worth the time.